HansImmer/lizard-cyclomatic-complexity/README.md

 A short description of your package.

-This package executes lizard tooling in atom.
+This package executes lizard cyclomatic complexity tooling in atom.

+This package is basically an plugin for [Linter](https://github.com/AtomLinter/Linter)

+The lizard tool is not part of this package.
-For details about lizard tool and how to insatall it please refer to https://github.com/terryyin/lizard
+For details about lizard tool and how to install it please refer to https://github.com/terryyin/lizard